redhat-best-practices-for-k8s/test-network-function/README.md

 Refer to the rest of the documentation in this file to see how to install and run the tests as well as how to interpret the results.

-You will need an [OpenShift 4.4 installation](https://docs.openshift.com/container-platform/4.4/welcome/index.html) running your CNF, and at least one other machine available to host the test suite.
+You will need an [OpenShift 4.6 (or newer) installation](https://docs.openshift.com/container-platform/4.6/welcome/index.html) running your CNF, and at least one other machine available to host the test suite.
 The [cnf-certification-test-partner](https://github.com/test-network-function/cnf-certification-test-partner) repository has a very simple example of this you can model your setup on.